mcavallo-git/Coding/smarthome/homeassistant/HomeAssistant - Install HomeAssistant OS on ESXI VM (using .vmdk file).md

 ***
 ### Quick Guide: Attaching a USB device(s) to ESXi VM from ESXi Host (pass-through USB)
   - [View YouTube Tutorial (How to Add Z-Wave to Home Assistant 2020)](https://www.youtube.com/watch?v=W0HD5mTqocA)
-  - Physically plug-in USB device into ESXi host box
+  - Physically plug-in USB device into ESXi host
   - In ESXi, on the HomeAssistant VM (to attach USB device to):
     - Shut down VM
     - Edit settings > Add other device > USB device > (Select USB device to attach to VM)